Home - Dinner - Chicken - Chicken Thighs - Chicken Thigh Marinade (Soy Sauce + Mirin)

 Pantry ingredients make a versatile marinade for chicken thighs.

-• Mirin: Granulated sugar (including brown sugar) doesn’t dissolve instantly and it can easily cause chicken to burn, so I use a small amount of mirin (a type of sweet rice wine) in marinades.
+• Mirin: Granulated sugar (including brown sugar) doesn’t dissolve instantly and it can easily cause chicken to burn, so I use a small amount of mirin (a type of sweet rice wine) in this marinade.
 Mirin has a delicate sweetness that helps to balance the salty and tangy seasonings in the marinade — and it gives the chicken beautiful caramelization.
-If you don’t have mirin in your pantry, don’t worry!
+If you don’t have mirin in your pantry, don’t worry.
 Use the same amount of maple syrup, agave nectar or liquid honey.

 Recipe steps at a glance